-Environmental Science
+Environmental Science (ENV SCI)

-1 The Human Environment: Physical Processes (3) UC:CSU
+1 The Human Environment: Physical Processes (3) UC:CSU Lecture 3 hours.

 This course introduces students to the environmental mechanisms that constitute our planetary life support systems and the social, political and economic factors that are the root of many environmental problems.
 The fundamental science required to understand how environmental systems work is presented followed by analysis of the basic components of our life support systems and how we impact them.
 Additional topics will include an examination of the difference between science and technology and the promises and limits of technological solutions to environmental issues.